 How do you know that your skin barrier function is impaired?

 Dr Chopra: There are certain signs that your skin will show.
-If you recognise these patterns, it is time you work on your skin barrier and try to restore it.
+If you recognize these patterns, it is time you work on your skin barrier and try to restore it.

 - Your skin is itchy and flaky.
 This happens when your skin has become prone to potential irritants like airborne particles like dust and pollution.